 - Mother-baby blood group incompatibility—may result in hemolytic disease of the newborn

 - Medications—certain medications such as penicillin can trigger the body to produce antibodies directed against RBCs or cause the direct destruction of RBCs.

-- Paroxysmal Nocturnal Hemoglobinurina (PNH)—a rare condition in which the different types of blood cells including RBCs, WBCs and platelets are abnormal due to lack of certain surface proteins.
-Because the RBCs are defective, the body destroys them earlier than the normal lifespan.
-People with this disorder can have acute, recurring episodes in which many RBCs are destroyed.
+- Paroxysmal Nocturnal Hemoglobinuria (PNH)—a rare condition in which the different types of blood cells including RBCs, white blood cells, and platelets are abnormal due to lack of certain surface proteins; because the RBCs are defective, the body destroys them earlier than the normal lifespan.
 This disease occurs due to a change or mutation in a gene called PIGA in the stem cells that make blood.
 Though it is a genetic disorder, it is not passed from one generation to the next (it is not an inherited condition).
 Those affected will often pass dark urine due to the hemoglobin released by destroyed RBCs being cleared from the body by the kidneys.
 This is most noticeable first thing in the morning when urine is most concentrated.
-Episodes are thought to be brought on when the body is under stress during illnesses or after physical exertion.
 For more on this, see this Genetic Home Reference webpage.